 Committee wants to hear your ideas on how to help South Carolina’s children

 COLUMBIA, S.C.
-(WIS) - If you have an idea on how to make South Carolina better for its children or concerns about issues affecting them, your opinion is wanted.
+(WCSC) - If you have an idea on how to make South Carolina better for its children or concerns about issues affecting them, your opinion is wanted.

 The Joint Citizens and Legislative Committee on Children is traveling around the state for its annual fall tour, starting next month, and is inviting South Carolinians to speak with them.